wangz10/ModelGenerator/docs/docs/experiment_design/index.md

 ## Experiment Types

-ModelGenerator interfaces hide boilerplate and standardize training, evaluation, and prediction to enable a few common development goals.
+AIDO.ModelGenerator interfaces hide boilerplate and standardize training, evaluation, and prediction to enable a few common development goals.
 If you want to

 3. Use a new dataset for finetuning or inference.